4 Keys to Success for Mobile Robot Deployments in Smart Factories and Flexible Logistic Centers

 More and more companies, manufacturers as well as 3PLs, are interested in implementing mobile robots in their facilities.
 As the technology is still new, the same questions get raised.
 How do I get started?
 What makes a successful project?
 How many robots do I need?
 Ultimately, what have others that have gone this road before us done that we can learn from?

-1) For the pilot project, focus on the basics without losing site of the end goal.
+1) For the pilot project, focus on the basics without losing sight of the end goal